 Fees charged on exit.
 We align our success with your own, and only charge for providing nominee services if you have made a profit when you exit.
 This is sometimes called a 'carry' fee or a 'success' fee.
 The fees charged will depend on which type of exit is available to you (note an exit is not guaranteed):

 Sell via a 'company exit': If a company provides an exit event, you will be charged a 7.5% carry fee on any profit you make per investment made, subject to limited exceptions in which we pass on administration fees incurred when arranging the sale, for example for listed shares on a public exchange (more information on broker fees is below).

 Sell via the Secondary Market: see the ‘Seedrs Secondary Market’ section below

 Investing in early stage businesses has traditionally been an illiquid asset class, meaning opportunities to sell are generally few and far between.
 An opportunity to sell is called an exit event and is so called because it provides investors and/or Founders an opportunity to 'exit' their investment.
 These can come in the form of an IPO (moving shares from a private holding to a public market), a buyout/takeover/sale (an offer is made to buy a large number of shares thereby taking control of the company) - or when any other transaction is contemplated that would enable you to sell your shares.

-Of the 6 company 'exit events' (not via the Secondary Market) we have experienced (as of August '19 and dating back to 2012) we've had one where were Investors were given the option to transfer their shares into a public market (an IPO).
-In this case Investors were responsible for paying fees to third-party brokers (which we facilitated) to enable them to be traded in that marketplace.
+In the case of a company exit, it is possible that there may be administration fees incurred as part of the exit.
+Of the six company exits (not via the Secondary Market) we have completed (as of August '19 and dating back to 2012), we have had one where investors were given the option to transfer their shares into a public market (an IPO).
+In this case investors were responsible for paying fees to third party brokers (which we facilitated) to enable them to be traded in that marketplace.